-2019 Summer Camp Early Bird Registration opens on January 14.
+2019 Summer Camp Early Bird Registration has been extended until February 20!
 Dinosaur Ridge Camps are an unforgettable adventure!
 Our camps keep kids moving and discovering in the incredible setting of our National Natural Landmark.
 These experiences are designed to foster excitement and wonder for science, art, and the outdoors while engaging in our hands-on educational curriculum.
 Click here for more information or to register.
-Early bird registration ends on February 15.
-You have one month to cash in on the Early Bird savings, $25 off each camp with registration before February 15.
+Early bird registration ends on February 20.
+You have one month to cash in on the Early Bird savings, $25 off each camp with registration before February 20.

 - 9 weeks of camp (June 3-August 9) (9 am-3 pm*)